Helping big business navigate the rules.

 Our regulatory lawyers are spread across several practice groups, including antitrust, competition and trade, data and IP, people and reward, tax and financial regulatory, offering a pool of knowledge that is both wide and deep.
 Freshfields are market leaders in proactively identifying risk arising from legislative changes, helping multinational businesses to minimise it and working closely with regulatory authorities in multiple jurisdictions.

 We also have long experience working on strategic advisory, transactional, investigative and enforcement issues, including state aid and cartel investigations.
 In addition, our lawyers advise on merger control, pricing and sales strategies, data protection and security, workplace investigations, as well as managing complex pensions matters.
-And we work with our clients on the ‘people agenda’, and help them embrace the new focus on culture and governance.
+And we work with our clients on the ‘people agenda’, and help them embrace the new focus on culture and governance (PDF, 583KB).

 We have around 100 partners worldwide with both contentious and non-contentious regulatory expertise, advising on the effects of rapidly developing regulation, building compliance programmes, and guiding our clients to manage regulatory and enforcement risks, often involving multiple regulators.